andritanuarto/produce8-assignment/README.md

 To test the error, try to change the interest rate to 0 or 0.5.
 It will show the error message below in the monthly payment section.
 \
+\
-`There was a problem calculating your mortgage.
-Please check your inputs`
+"`There was a problem calculating your mortgage.
+Please check your inputs`"

 ### What happens while waiting the error?